-This course builds upon the skills learned in Drawing 1 Students have an opportunity to work with a greater variety of media, such as ink, colored pencil, colored chalks, pastels, scratch board, and printing.
-Class focus is dedicated to building a portfolio for post-high school study.
+This course builds upon the skills learned in Drawing 1 St udents have an opp ortunity to work with a greater v ariety of media, such as ink, colored pencil, colored chalks, pastels, scratch board, and printing.
+Class focus is dedicated to building a portfolio for post-high school stu dy.
 Work may be exhibited locally and state-wide.
 Due to the studio environment, attendance is strictly required, based on the participatory / interactive nature of the class curriculum.
 Individual student material costs may be applicable to this course.

-FABRIC DESIGN 1 (ART 112)
+FABRIC DESIGN 1 (ART 112 or CTE 227)

 This course will explore different methods of fabric design including direct dye, tie dye, batik, printing, marbling, and paper making.
-S tudents will learn to apply these techniques to original designs they compose.
-T his course will include demonstrations, lectures, and extensive studio work and will include fabric and dyes.
+St udents will learn to apply these techniques to original designs they compose.
+This course will include demonstrations, lectures, and extensive studio work and will include fabric and dyes.
 Attendance and class participation are, therefore, important grade-determining and skill-building factors.
-A ttendance is strictly required due to the participatory/interactive nature of the class curriculum.
+Attendance is strictly required due to the participatory/interactive nature of the class curriculum.
 Individual student material costs may be applicable to this course.

-FABRIC DESIGN 2 (ART 113)
+FABRIC DESIGN-ADVANCED (ART 113 or CTE 228)

-PREREQUISITE: Fabric Design Teacher's signature
+PREREQUISITE: Fabric Design

 This course builds on the basic skills taught in the first semester.
-Students will build on skills they have already learned and explore new techniques, as well as career possibilities.
+Students will build on skills they have already learned and explore new techniques, as well as career po ssibilities.
 Students will be expected to work on structured and independent projects showing better technical skills, more complex designs, and better use of color relationships.
 Students will be expected to contract with the teacher on the variety, processes, and number of pieces to be completed.
 Attendance is strictly required due to the participatory/interactive nature of the class curriculum.